 New Individual membership dues are shown in this chart according to salary/category and country of residence.

 New Institutional membership dues are shown in this chart adjusted for country.

 Membership fees policy

 All members of LASA pay a membership fee.
-However, LASA will not charge membership fees to any individuals whose right to vote at the association level is denied by US legislation or current interpretation thereof.
+However, LASA will not charge membership fees to any individual whose right to vote at the association level is denied by US legislation or current interpretation thereof.

 Membership Refund Policy